-Sinus headache is a type of headache that results from the build-up of pressure in the sinuses in the nose, forehead and cheeks.
+A sinus headache is a type of headache that results from the build-up of pressure in the sinuses in the nose, forehead, and cheeks.
 It leads to a consistent deep pain in this area of the head, which gets more severe with sudden movements or straining of the head.
-The suitable treatment for sinus headache depends on the specific cause of the associated sinusitis.
+The suitable treatment for sinus headaches depends on the specific cause of the associated sinusitis.

 Sinus headaches occur as a result of inflammation and obstruction of the sinuses, which may be caused by a number of different factors.
-These include:
+These factors may include allergic rhinitis, an infection, or a tumor.

 Other symptoms that often accompany a sinus headache include: